 The day I got the Massagett, I took a particular interest in the (original?) price tag sticker on the side of the box, which had a logo that read VM and a cost of $16.34.
 I wanted to know where this vibrator was purchased, and when.

 I voiced this desire to my partner who was sitting beside me at the time, and he immediately grabbed his laptop and got to work.
-Starting with Wikipedia’s list of defunct department stores, they found Valu-Mart, a chain of discount stores in Oregon and Washington.
+Starting with Wikipedia’s list of defunct department stores, he found Valu-Mart, a chain of discount stores in Oregon and Washington.
 The eBay seller I bought the vibe from was in Spokane, so this lined up.
 Then, Kynan hit the jackpot: a copy of the Spokane Daily Chronicle from 1966 showing the matching VM font from the price sticker.
 (A paper from 1965 shows a different font, as does one from 1967.)

 Yes, we squealed.
 Who doesn’t love an internet hunt with a satisfying ending?
 We’re like Nev and Max up in here!